gofynd/fdk-client-kotlin/documentation/PLATFORM.md

 | id | string | A `id` is a unique identifier for a particular detail.
 Pass the `id` of the keywords which you want to delete. |

-Delete a keywords by it's id.
-Returns an object that tells whether the keywords was deleted successfully
+Update Search Keyword by its id.
+On successful request, returns the updated collection

 ---